MohamadHamad17/MIxed-Messages/README.md

 # Inspirational Messages - MixedMessages

 Welcome to the **MixedMessages** page!
-This project is a simple yet delightful HTML, CSS, and JavaScript webpage that displays a new inspirational message every time you click the button.
+This project is a simple created with HTML, CSS, and JavaScript webpage that displays a new inspirational message every time you click the button.

 ## Features